 The bill establishes the Texas 2036 Bicentennial Commission, which is tasked with coordinating celebrations for the bicentennial anniversary of Texas' independence.
-The commission will consist of 23 members, including nine public members appointed by the governor, three senators appointed by the lieutenant governor, three representatives appointed by the speaker of the house, and several ex officio members from various state agencies.
+The commission will consist of 23 members, including nine public members appointed by the governor, three senators appointed by the lieutenant governor, three representatives appointed by the speaker of the house, and several ex officio members from various state departments.
 The public members must represent the diverse geographic regions and population groups of Texas.
 The commission will meet at least quarterly, and its members will serve staggered six-year terms.

 Statutes affected: